What is the Significance of an Insurance Grace Period?

 What happens when you make the payment during your grace period?

-It should also be noted that the grace period serves as a safety net and there are usually consequences that follow if you are readily missing due dates.
+It should also be noted that the grace period serves as a safety net, and there are usually consequences that follow if you readily miss due dates.
 This means that if you’re making a habit of missing original payment deadlines and paying during the grace period, you can be almost certain that your insurer will eventually increase your premium.

 Why You Shouldn’t Rely On Your Grace Period